TimothyBelekollie/git-exercise/readme.md

 remote: Resolving deltas: 100% (2/2), completed with 2 local objects.
 To https://github.com/TimothyBelekollie/git-exercise.git
    4a22b66..604126a  main -> main

 ##Bundle Three

 ###Exercise One

+belek@TimothyBelekoll MINGW64 ~/Desktop/The GYM Trainership/Week One/Git Exercise-final/git-exercise (main)
+$ git checkout -b ft/team-page
+Switched to a new branch 'ft/team-page'

 ###EXercise Two